.

-At the end of this article, you will be able to tell if you suffer the symptoms of being a daughter of a covert narcissistic mother or one high in covert narcissistic traits.
+You will be able to tell if you suffer from the long-lasting effects/symptoms of being a daughter of a covert narcissistic mother.

 Before we get to the symptoms of daughters of covert narcissistic mothers, let’s begin with a description of the difference between an overt narcissistic mother and a covert narcissistic mother.